Solarization (photography): Source

+The first theories explaining Solarization originated from W. de W. Abney.
+He argued in 1873 that, under strong light, the subhalide Ag_{2}Br oxidizes to a difficult-to-reduce oxyhalide, preventing the developer from achieving effective reduction, resulting in a lower density of the developed silver, thus creating the effect.

+J.M.
+Eder, R. Luther, and E. English thought that Bromine would be released upon exposure to light, thereby hardening the gelatine.
+This would affect the diffusion of the developer to the grains.
+But also gelatine-free emulsions show Solarization; therefore, this simple theory cannot be the true explanation of Solarization.

+Until 1928, Solarization was generally understood as a combination of two main processes: the coagulation (clotting) theory and the regression or rehalogenization theory:

 Regression theory

-The regression process theory was formulated by H. Luppo-Cramer in 1911, based on research by F. Hurter, V.C.
-Driffield and H. Luggin.
+The regression process theory was formulated by H. Luppo-Cramer in 1911, based on research by F. Hurter, V. C. Driffield and H. Luggin.

-By exposure the surface and the interior of a silver-bromide sphere will disintegrate by the expulsion of bromide.
+By exposure, the surface and the interior of a silver-bromide sphere will disintegrate by the expulsion of bromide.
 Whereas the bromide on the surface can permeate away, the bromide can not so easily permeate away from the interior.
-The overexposure generates now a bromide pressure that escapes from the internal sphere and permeates to the surface where it oxidizes the latent image situated there, constituting the regular latent image under normal exposures.
-This destroys the latent image, because only silver on the surface can be developed.
+The overexposure now generates a bromide pressure that escapes from the internal sphere and permeates to the surface, where it oxidizes the latent image there, thereby forming the regular latent image under normal exposures.
+This destroys the latent image because only the surface silver can be developed.

 Coagulation theory

-H. Arens published in 1925 a paper about reversal effects in which he concluded that solarization is based upon the finding that under increasing exposure the latent image successively coagulates and thus increases the size of each particular silver speck.
+H. Arens published a paper in 1925 on reversal effects in which he concluded that Solarization is based on the finding that under increasing exposure, the latent image successively coagulates, thereby increasing the size of each particular silver speck.
 This again causes the silver speck to lose its catalytic effect for the development.